Daaru-Haridraa (Berberis aristata)

-Daaruharidraa is a large, deciduous, erect spiny shrub, growing in thick horny clumps reaching between 3 and 8 feet in height.
-The roots and stem are burgeoning (flourishing) with the potent alkaloid berberine, making its stems appear to be ‘Turmeric-colored’ ; hence its name: Daaru-Haridraa
+Daaruharidra is a large, deciduous, erect spiny shrub, growing in thick horny clumps reaching between 3 and 8 feet in height.
+The roots and stems are burgeoning (flourishing) with the potent alkaloid berberine, making its stems appear to be ‘Turmeric-colored’.

-Stem is red when the plant is young, getting darker as the plant grows older, from 3 to 8 feet in height.
+Stem is red when the plant is young, getting darker as the plant grows older.
+It is from 3 to 8 feet in height.
 The twigs are whitish to pale yellowish brown in color; available in pieces of variable length and thickness

-Bark is about 0.4 to 0.8 cm thick woody, soft pale yellow to brown outside and deep yellow inside, covered with three branched thorns which are modified leaves, and can be peeled by hand in longitudinal strips.
+Bark is about 0.4 to 0.8 cm thick woody, soft pale yellow to brown outside and deep yellow inside.
+It is covered with three branched thorns which are modified leaves, and can be peeled by hand in longitudinal strips.

 Leaves are arranged in tufts of 5 to 8, obovate, approximately 5 cm long and 2 cm broad, simple, deep green in color on the dorsal and light green on the ventral surface, leathery in texture, toothed, with several indentations along the margin.